Introducing AT32: Game-Changer for Affordable Flight Controllers and ESCs

-Exciting news for the FPV community: Flight controllers and ESC are about to get a lot cheaper thanks to the introduction of AT32 MCU in these boards!
+Exciting news for the FPV community: Flight controllers and ESC are about to get cheaper thanks to the introduction of AT32 MCU in these boards!
 SMT32 flight controllers and flight stacks have become more expensive in recent years, with a complete flight stack costing over $100 became a norm.
 However things might change in the near future thanks to a new player entering the market – Artery AT32 chips!
-For example the latest NeutronRC F435 45A AIO, featuring a AT32 MCU, priced just at $47.
-The price difference is substantial, demonstrating potential considerable savings for FPV drone pilots.
-However, there are factors you might want to consider before jumping in.
+The potential saving for FPV drone pilots would be desirable, however there are factors you might want to consider before jumping in.

 The Problem with STM32